jackdewinter/pymarkdown/readme.md

 - __handle_extracted_paragraph_whitespace ? more use?

 - Link_helper.py#86 - if link already registered, should warn?
-- where is `elif starting_whitespace:` used? why? better way to do it?
 - merge leading_spaces code from both container tokens
 - why does hard break not have \n? (fix before release)
   - hard break followed by 3 spaces, then emphasis